Andrea has a background in astrology, Myers Briggs, and pop culture with expertise in relationships and dating.

 - He constantly talks about his friends who are divorced.
 He acts like their lives are better than his.

-- He rolls his eyes, storms out of the room, slams doors, screams, yells, curses, and throws stuff.
+- He throws temper tantrums.
+He rolls his eyes, storms out of the room, slams doors, screams, yells, curses, and throws stuff.
 He displays outbursts of potent anger.
-And over miniscule things.
+And he does these kinds of things over minuscule issues.

-- He complains that he doesn't feel the two of you have chemistry anymore.
-He feels like the spark is lost.
+- He complains that he doesn’t feel the spark anymore.
+The two of you haven’t had sex in a really long time.
+He says there is no chemistry.
+Ouch.

 - He feels the age gap has created a lot of strain.
 He might go on about how you’re too young.

-- He candidly says he is thinking about divorce and has even looked up the phone numbers of lawyers.
+- He candidly says he is thinking about divorce.
+He has even looked up the phone numbers of lawyers.
+(Yikes.)

 Stay Sharp and Be Resourceful

-Divorce and breaking up can be ugly.
-Sometimes it is better for you in the long run.
+Divorce can be ugly.
+However, sometimes it is better for you in the long run.
 Your husband might be an awful person who has done some pretty mean things to you.

-You shouldn't have to put up with a bad husband.
-You should stick up for yourself.
-You can live on your own.
-If you're unsure what to do, there are professionals who can help you whether therapists or lawyers.
+Don’t put up with a bad husband who doesn’t love you.
+Stick up for yourself.
+You want to be happy with your life.
+If you’re unsure what to do, there are professionals who can help you, whether therapists or lawyers.

 - Keep track of dates.

-- Take pictures of any strange or malicious activity.
+- Take pictures of strange or malicious activity.

 - Have a support system in place.
-Know where you could turn to if you need help.
+Know where you can turn to if you need help.

-- Know where you could go if you need to stay somewhere else for a night.
+- Know where you can go if you need to stay somewhere else for a night.

 - Carry pepper spray.